Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 ```yml
 brokerList: kafka-cluster-kafka-bootstrap.keda-sample:9092
 ```
-Here you can list the brokers that KEDA should monitor on.
-Looking at the code, this seems to be a comma separated list.
+Here you can list the brokers that KEDA should monitor on as a comma separated list.

 ```yml
 consumerGroup: testSample